zalando/postgres-operator/docs/reference/operator_parameters.md

   `standby`.

 * **additional_owner_roles**
-  Specifies database roles that will granted to all database owners.
+  Specifies database roles that will be granted to all database owners.
 Owners can then use `SET ROLE` to obtain privileges of these roles to e.g. create/update functionality from extensions as part of a migration script.
   Note, that roles listed here should be preconfigured in the docker image